 Admission to the Augsburg MBA program is determined by a committee decision.
-The committee may include MBA program staff, Business Administration Department faculty, and Office of Admissions staff.
+The committee may include the MBA program director, Business Administration Department faculty, and Office of Admissions staff.

 Applicants to the MBA program must have:

 - Bachelor's degree from a regionally-accredited four-year institution - Minimum of two years of relevant work experience - Personal interview with the MBA program director